 Developing low-cost treatment for neonatal asphyxia

-The Neonatal Asphyxia Project's mission is to find an innovative, affordable therapy to treat neonatal asphyxia in low-resource populations.
+The Neonatal Asphyxia Project’s mission is to design an innovative solution to mitigate the complications associated with birth asphyxia in low-resource communities.

 Saloni jaikamal | firstname.lastname@example.org

 Ashley Zhang | ASHLEYZH@UMICH.EDU